NHSDigital/patient-switching-adaptors-mapping-documentation/organizations/README.md

 ## JSON FHIR > XML HL7

-GP Connect FHIR Organisations are mapped to the HL7v3 Agent Directory.
+GP Connect FHIR Organizations are mapped to the HL7v3 Agent Directory.

-Where an Organisation is not a mapped as a `representedOrganisation` of an `AgentPerson` ([Practitioner](../practioners/README.md)), the adaptor maps the
+Where an Organization is not a mapped as a `representedOrganization` of an `AgentPerson` ([Practitioner](../practioners/README.md)), the adaptor maps the
-Organisation to an `AgentPerson` instead of `AgentOrganisation`.
-This is due to compatability issues where attribution was given to the Organisation as a performer.
+Organization to an `AgentPerson` instead of `AgentOrganization`.
+This is due to compatability issues where attribution was given to the Organization as a performer.

-### Organisation as the Agent (AgentPerson)
+### Organization as the Agent (AgentPerson)
 | Mapped to (XML HL7)                 | Mapped from (JSON FHIR / other source)  |
 |-------------------------------------|-----------------------------------------|
 | Agent / id \[@root]                 | New UUID generated by the adaptor       |